mstksg/inCode/copy/entries/hamilton-1.md

 !!!hamilton1/Hamilton.hs "mkSystem"
 ```

-Now, I hesitate to call this "trivial"...but, it really is a straightforward
+Now, I hesitate to call this "trivial"...but, I think it really is a
-direct translation of the definitions, minus some ugly conversions back and
+straightforward direct translation of the definitions, minus some ugly
-forth using `r2vec`, `vec2r`, and `vec2l`!
+conversions back and forth using `r2vec`, `vec2r`, and `vec2l`!

 1. The vector of masses is just `m`
 2. The coordinate function is just `f`